Guide to Drainfield Clogging: How to Address It And Get Your Septic System Back on Track

 How to Fix a Clogged Drainfield

 The first step to addressing a clogged drainfield is pumping your septic tank.
-If solids have migrated into your drainfield, chances are your tank is overdue for pumping.
+If solids have migrated into your drainfield, chances are your tank is overdue for septic tank pumping.
 This essential maintenance removes excess solids and gives your system a clean slate.
 Regularly scheduled pumping—every 3–5 years for most households—can help prevent future clogs as well.

 Next, take a look at your distribution box.
 The distribution box ensures that wastewater flows evenly across your drainfield.
 A damaged or clogged distribution box can lead to uneven flow, overloading certain areas and causing backups.
 Inspect the box for structural damage or blockages, and clean it out as needed.